-The Annual Plan Template is designed to help consortia plan for year-one of the Block Grant, keeping in mind the vision and goals of the Amended Three-Year Plan and how year-one activities will set the stage for further implementation in the subsequent two years of the grant period.
+The Annual Plan Template is designed to help consortia plan for the AEBG Program in their region, keeping in mind the vision and goals of the Three-Year Plan and how the first year's plan will set the stage for further implementation in the subsequent two years of the grant period.
 It is also designed to enable CDE and CCCCO to provide AEBG information to the Legislature in accessible formats.
 Specific guidance is provided in the Toolkit to aid in filling out this form.